evidentlyai/evidently/README.md

 | Log Evidently metrics in MLflow UI   | [Evidently + MLflow](examples/integrations/mlflow_logging/)              |

 # :phone: User Newsletter
 To get updates on new features, integrations and code tutorials, sign up for the [Evidently User Newsletter](https://www.evidentlyai.com/user-newsletter).

-# :white_check_mark: Stay updated
+# :white_check_mark: Discord Community
-- If you want to receive updates, sign up for our [newsletter](https://evidentlyai.com/sign-up).
-- You can also find more tutorials and explanations in our [Blog](https://evidentlyai.com/blog).
-- If you want to chat and connect, join our [Discord community](https://discord.gg/xZjKRaNp8b)!
+If you want to chat and connect, join our [Discord community](https://discord.gg/xZjKRaNp8b)!